How-To: Configuring Your Target for DAST with 2FA Enabled

 Option 4: Set Authentication Headers Manually

-1. Log in to your application manually.
+1. Log in to your application manually in your browser.

 Summary